 Ultimately, it is the fans that will tolerate the repetitive gameplay and technical issues the most.
 The story mode recants the entirety of the original story and does a fairly decent job in adapting the emotional weight behind its most tragic moments, as well as Kenshiro’s indomitable bad-assedry as he administers karmic justice on the most sadistic of villains.
 Each of the additional playable characters also feature their own unique attacks and special moves, and can even be paired cooperatively online with other players, which unlock rare scrolls that can boost health, strength and other parameters once equipped.
 Unfortunately, the online presence in the Wii U version appears to be virtually empty, which continues to be a growing concern for the infant system.
 As for Wii U exclusive features, the game features off-TV play using the screen in the Wii U gamepad, but no further shortcut features (such as a persistent mini-map or managing combos).

 The Musou genre will continue to thrive from this generation and the next, as there will always be an audience of game-mashers looking for a quick action title.
-Hopefully the quality of Anime tie-ins will improve in the future, otherwise the next adaptation is already dead.Note: Fist of the North Star: Ken's Rage 2 Wii U was reviewed on Wii U. A physical copy of the game provided by the publisher.
+Hopefully the quality of Anime tie-ins will improve in the future, otherwise the next adaptation is already dead.Note: Fist of the North Star: Ken's Rage 2 Wii U was reviewed on Wii U. A physical copy of the game was provided by the publisher/developer.